|Race Rock, NY|

 Located 0.6 miles southwest of the western end of Fishers Island, marking

 a rocky reef.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is owned by the New London Maritime Society.
 Tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.